superjose/learning-rust-zero2prod/readme.md

 Down here are annotations from the book itself.

+Note.
+That I'm also adding my personal touches while I work so I can get a better understanding.

 ### 1.4.1 Faster Linking

 When looking at the inner development loop, we are primarily looking at the performance of incremental compilation - how long it takes cargo to rebuild our binary after having made a small change